ardanlabs/gotraining/topics/go/testing/tests/README.md

 ## Quotes

-_"A unit test is a test of behavior whose success or failure is wholly determined by the correctness of the test and the correctness of the unit under test." - Kevin Henney_
+_"A unit test is a test of behavior whose success or failure is wholly determined by the correctness of the test and the correctness of the unit under test." - Kevlin Henney_

 ## Links